mikejohnson51/AOI/paper/paper.md

 # 4. Tools for AOI manipulation

-Through our own research and discussions with others using this package we have found a common set of tasks central to AOI workflows.
+Through our own research and discussions with other package users we have found a common set of tasks central to AOI workflows.
 All of these are possible through other packages such as `sf` and `leaflet`[@leaflet2018] but require a few lines of code to execute.
 Given the pervasive, and repetitive nature of these tasks, `AOI` offers a number of wrappers to speed up AOI manipulation, they are described as follows.

 `is_inside`:  checks if one of the input geometries is completely (or partially) contained within the other.
 There is no preference given to order of inputs and the return is a binary TRUE/FALSE.